ModischFabrications/MineGramBot/README.md

 5. add `start.sh` or anything similar to your autostart of choice
 6. contact @ModischMinecraftBot on telegram

+Don't try to start two bots with the same token at the same time!

 ## Commands

 - /start (start is called by telegram on first contact)
 - c/cmd/commands
 - rank [ID]